nhs-england-tools/repository-template/docs/ADR-001: Use git hook and GitHub action to check the .editorconfig compliance.md

 - Cross-platform and portable, supporting systems like
   - macOS
   - Windows WSL (Ubuntu)
-  - Linux (Ubuntu) and potentially other distributions
+  - Ubuntu and potentially other Linux distributions like Alpine
 - Configurable
   - can run on a file or a directory
   - can be turned on/off entirely